jimpo/simple-pi-os/README.md

 } process_t;
 ```

 The kernel runs with ASID 1 because ASID 0 is reserved as unused.
 This is a trick so that the instruction TLB is not filled with incorrectly prefetched sections while a TTBR change is occurring.
+User processes currently have no strong protection and run in the same mode as the kernel.

 ### Program execution